logscape/coherenceapp/docs/prerequisites.md

 ### Set up Coherence JMX Reporting

-Oracle JMX Reporting provides insight into the health of your Coherence Cluster by providing operational metrics on our Caches, Nodes and Services.
+Oracle JMX Reporting provides insight into the health of your Coherence Cluster by providing operational metrics on your Caches, Nodes and Services.

-1. Instruct the management node to use Java RMI.
-The example below is a naive setting to get you started
++ Instruct the management node to use Java RMI.
+The example below is a naive setting to get you startedi

 		-Dtangosol.coherence.management.report.autostart=true
 		 -Dcom.sun.management.jmxremote.ssl=false
 		 -Dcom.sun.management.jmxremote.authenticate=false
 		 -Dtangosol.coherence.management=all

-2. Your reporting node needs to be configured to use enable all the valid reports.
++ Your reporting node needs to be configured to use enable all the valid reports.
 The example below points to the report-all.xml found in the coherence-3.XX.jar.
 Update this to reflect your environment

 		: -Dtangosol.coherence.management.report.configuration=config/report-all.xml